hashicorp/terraform-provider-vault/website/docs/r/rabbitmq_secret_backend_role.html.md

 * `vhost` - (Optional) Specifies a map of virtual hosts to permissions.

-* `vhost topics` - (Optional) Specifies a map of virtual hosts and exchanges to topic permissions.
+* `vhost_topic` - (Optional) Specifies a map of virtual hosts and exchanges to topic permissions.
 This option requires RabbitMQ 3.7.0 or later.

 ## Attributes Reference